CheeKeatSong/MPSD1Quoterra/README.md

 # MPSD1Quoterra

-Into philosophy? or you need some motivation to boost you?
+Into philosophy? or you are looking to be inspired?
 Get a daily famous quote iOS app.

 ## Features